Create Access Tokens With JFrog CLI

 Important Notes

-• Reference tokens: Use --reference to create a reference token (available in Artifactory 7.38.10+).
-Reference tokens are stored in the database and can be revoked individually.
+• Reference tokens.
+Use --reference to create a reference token alongside the full access token.
+Both are returned in the response.
+Reference tokens are stored in the platform database and can be revoked individually.
+(JFrog Artifactory 7.38.10+)

-• Refreshable tokens: Use --refreshable to get a refresh token alongside the access token.
-This is useful for long-running CI/CD pipelines that may outlive the token's expiry.
+• Refreshable tokens.
+Use --refreshable to get a refresh token alongside the access token.
+This helps long-running CI/CD pipelines that may outlive the token's expiry.